sduff/awesome-splunk/README.md

 > A curated list of awesome apps, visualisations and other resources for Splunk.

+*Splunk* captures, indexes, and correlates real-time data in a searchable repository from which graphs, reports, alerts, dashboards, and visualizations can be generated.
+It is widely used in industries such as finance, utilities, healthcare and manufacturing for use-cases including security, compliance and IT service monitoring.

 ## Contents

 - [Basics](#basics) Basic resources for getting started